global-hydrodynamics/CaMa-Flood_v4/doc/CaMa-Flood_Guideline.md

 ### 3.6 Prepare the input matrix for runoff

 Then we need to prepare/revise the input matrix which corresponds to the input runoff by revising /s02-generate_inpmat.sh.
 In general, users need to redefine the spatial resolution, extent (west, east, south, north) and the latitude direction (NtoS or StoN).
-Then excute it
+Then execute it

 ```bash
 ./s02-generate_inpmat.sh